oracle-livelabs/security/database/advanced/avdf/avdf.md

 20. Now you know how to detect a sensitive data exfiltration with no impact on the performance thanks to Database Firewall!

-## Task 15: DB Firewall - (Optional) Restore the Glassfish App Configuration to Use Direct Mode
+## Task 15: DB Firewall - Restore the Glassfish App Configuration to Use Direct Mode

 In this lab you will restore the Glassfish connection in order to connecting directly to the pluggable database **pdb1** without the Database Firewall